alvanASOBI/EGL301_222445_a1/README.md

 - totalPriceOfCart(): Calculates and returns the total price of items in the cart.

 ## Notes

 - Ensure that you have a valid list of items with prices defined in your application.
 - Modify the list array in your code to add or update items as needed.
 - Validate input quantities using the validateInput(qty) function before adding items to the cart.

+## Citation

+- Whole README File is from ChatGPT 3.5